inasafe/inasafe-doc/docs/source/user-docs/getting_help.rst

 inasafe-users+unsubscribe@googlegroups.com

-You can view the archive of messages in this form on the
+You can view the message archive of this forum on the
 |project_name| users group page at:

 https://groups.google.com/forum/?fromgroups#!forum/inasafe-users